SimonItuen/ddd_firebase/README.md

 # ddd_firebase

-A new Flutter project.
+A Flutter Project implemented with Domain Driven Design

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application, it is dependent on Firebase and Google auth

 A few resources to get you started if this is your first Flutter project: